elkassimi777/Prometheus/README.md

-# Prometheus
+# Monitoring
-This repo shows how to set prometheus localy
+This repo shows how to set prometheus and grafana localy

 Prometheus Installation